Last updated: April 28, 2026

 | Secondary progressions | 1 day of ephemeris ≈ 1 year of life | Inner development.
 Slowly evolving themes.
 The progressed Moon's sign shift every 2.5 years is the canonical example. |

-The classical model treats primary directions as the cause and transits as the trigger.
-A direction promises an event window of roughly a year; a transit during that window picks the day.
+Traditional timing practice often treats primary directions as a broad promise or event window, then uses transits, profections, and other timing layers to narrow and describe that window.
 If you want a real-time activation feed that pairs your transits to the timing layer, the timing report is built for that.

-Why birth time accuracy matters here more than anywhere else
+Why birth time accuracy matters so much here

 Four minutes of birth-time error shifts the right ascension of the Midheaven by one degree.
-Through the Naibod key, that one degree translates into about a year of timing error in every direction to the angles.
+Through the Naibod key, that one degree translates into about a year of timing drift for many directions to the angles.
 If your birth time is approximate, treat each direction as a window of two to three years rather than a point.

 If you don't know your birth time, the birth-time rectification tool uses your past life events to back out the time that fits.
 Run it first, then come back here.
 The rectified time and a primary directions table together are the classical workflow.